 Caffeine

 Don't change how much caffeine you have.
-Sources of caffeine include coffee, cola or energy drinks.
+Sources of caffeine include coffee, cola and energy drinks.
 Sudden changes in your caffeine intake can alter (increase or decrease) the levels of clozapine in your blood.
 This can be harmful.

 - You need to get your white blood cell count checked with regular blood tests because you may not notice any symptoms until you have an infection.